MikeyBurkman/partymoji/README.md

 1. Changing things while stuff is being computed can lead to undefined behavior
 2. Flickering when adding a new effect on prod
 3. Insert effects before/after current effect.
 (Can ditch current Add button)
-4. Change all of our resizing/hue stuff to use canvas when possible
+4. Change all of our hue stuff to use canvas when possible
-5. Add movement/scaling/rotation to background image and text
+5. Add movement/scaling/rotation text
 6. Add rotate/mirror effect
 7. Split frame count from brightness/etc. "Set Animation Length" to change number of frames